 In the Compliant level, the teacher is probably following the curriculum and doing what they know or learned in their teacher education program or as a learner themselves.
-If a teacher is directing the learning, it might be to introduce a topic or to deliver instruction.
+The teacher is directing the learning.
 Activities may be determined by the lesson or the pacing guide.
-The teacher prepared the lesson, created or used existing materials to put on the walls, and assigned seating based on the seating chart.
-Learners are supposed to follow directions from the teacher and are not directed to talk about their learning.
+The teacher created or adapted the lesson or used existing materials to put on the walls.
+There is assigned seating based on the seating chart.
+Learners are supposed to follow directions from the teacher and may not talk about their learning.

 When learners are in the Commit level, you will see learners in pairs, groups, or working individually.
 The teacher may still be laying the groundwork for learning and determining prior knowledge at this level, but learners are more involved in what they learn.
 There will be more examples of student work on the walls.
 You may see the teacher walking around the room or sitting with one learner or with a group.
-This is the level where the teacher is starting to build the relationship with the learners.
+This is the level where the teacher is starting to build the relationships with the learners.
 The learners start taking responsibility for some of the tasks or skills they need to learn.

-When learners are on the Connect level, there is more noise in the classroom.
+When learners are at the Connect level, there is more noise in the classroom.
 You will see learners moving around the room, some standing, and others maybe even sitting on the floor or hall.
 The teacher may be doing the same as what they did at the Commit level but now the room is noisier in some areas and quieter in others.
 The learners are doing more of the talking than the teacher.
 This is where learners enjoy learning from each other and even teaching their peers.
 Learners are becoming more curious by generating questions and investigating solutions to challenges, issues, and problems.